velovix/debutizer/docs/configuration_file.rst

 * **Required:** Yes

 A list of distributions to target during build-time.
-Distributions are referenced by their codename, like "focal" or "sid".
+Distributions are referenced by their codename, like "jammy" or "sid".
 Any distribution that's supported by debootstrap can be used here, which is denoted by a file under ``/usr/share/debootstrap/scripts``.
 All remotely recent Ubuntu and Debian versions are supported.